evkx/evkx.github.io/content/models/xpeng/g9/G9_AWD_Performance/_index.md

 ---
 title: XPENG G9 AWD Performance
 linktitle: "G9 AWD Performance"
 description: "XPENG G9 AWD Performance is an all-electric SUV with a WLTP range of up to 520 km (323 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true